jjpark987/phase-5-project/README.md

-# Phase 5 Project: Random Recipes
+# Random Recipes

+Discover new recipes, save the favorites, and create a profile to get the best results for your taste and preferences.

 ## Introduction

-Welcome to Random Recipes, a dynamic web application built with React on the frontend and Rails Active Record on the backend for robust data collection and management.
-The frontend experience utilizes Redux for streamlined state management, ensuring real-time synchronization with the PostgreSQL database.
-This single-page application adheres to RESTful routing conventions, providing an intuitive and efficient user experience.
+Random Recipes is a dynamic web application built with a React frontend and Ruby on Rails backend for robust data collection and management.
+For frontend state management, I incorporated Redux using `@reduxjs/toolkit`.
+This single-page application adheres to RESTful routing conventions.

 ## Models